 A CEO Report is the ultimate supporting paper, laying out the general business context from which the reader can drill into more specific information for key decisions.
 The primary purpose of the CEO Report is therefore to provide a context whilst the agenda and specific supporting papers provide the detail to drive decisions.

-2. Be clear about governance-level targets and concerns
+Be clear about governance-level targets and concerns

 For the CEO to produce a report that provides real value, the board (in conjunction with the CEO) must first clearly define the targets and outcomes that mark “success”.
-These measures guide what information is needed from the CEO and eliminates the CEO heading down a side alley.
+These measures guide what information is needed from the CEO and stops the CEO heading down a side alley.

 It also ensures the CEO Report is future-focused, enabling the board to be more effective in supporting the CEO based on what might happen, rather than reacting to what has already happened – which usually leads to ‘steering by looking in the rear vision mirror’.